-The objective of this program is to provide a uniform statewide registration process that all our member willed body programs can utilize.
+The objective of this program is to provide a uniform statewide registration process that all of our member willed body programs can utilize.
 All bodies donated to our member willed body programs or directly to the Anatomical Board of the State of Texas are registered via an online submission that is part of the SAB website.
 Once registered, all donor bodies are assigned a SAB number that is the tracking number for that individual body and stays with that body whether it stays within the receiving institution or is transferred to another facility or institution.

 C. What evidence can you provide that shows the effectiveness and efficiency of this program or function?
 In Exhibit 12, provide a list of statistics and performance measures that best convey the effectiveness and efficiency of this program or function.
 Also, please provide the calculation or methodology behind each statistic or performance measure.
-Please do not repeat measures listed in Exhibit 2 unless necessary to understand the program or function.
+Please refer to, but do not repeat measures listed in Exhibit 2.

 The number of bodies each willed body program receives is disclosed in the Cadaver Procurement Report that is turned into the Secretary - Treasurer on an annual basis and reviewed in the annual SAB meeting.
 Following the review of the procurement report, the member institutions that have excess bodies are identified and these bodies are distributed to the member institutions who do not have enough donor bodies for their educational needs.
-In 2016, there were 2,497 bodies received through direct donations and 188 bodies transferred to other member institutions.
-In 2017, there were 2,716 bodies received through direct donations and 212 bodies transferred to other member institutions.
+In 2020, there were 3,553 bodies received through direct donations and 106 bodies transferred to other member institutions.